davydovanton/davydovanton.github.io/_posts/2015-11-01-write-simple-lisp-on-ruby-part-1.md

 {% endhighlight %}

 ## Conclusions
-At this moment we have a simple scheme interpreter.
+Right now, we have a simple scheme interpreter.
-It is easy to expand, we wrote a simple repl, and considered the basic idea of the interpreter.
+It is easy to expand since we wrote a simple repl, and considered the basic idea of the interpreter.
-In this article we does not consider such important aspects as macros, multithreading, code optimization, work with the system, and much more.
+In this article, we did not consider such important concepts as macros, multithreading, code optimization, work with the system, and much more.
-This will be discussed in future articles.
+These concepts will be discussed in future articles.

 ## Further reading
 http://norvig.com/lispy.html